Why RuPaul’s music is the fuel that keeps ‘Drag Race’ running

 Midway through every episode of RuPaul’s Drag Race, RuPaul materializes on the runway, serving a lewk that is sickening, as a quartet of fabulous judges claps.

 This moment—the transition into the most competitive portion of the reality competition show—has been soundtracked by the same song for 12 years.
-By now, they are inseparable.
+By now, moment and song are inseparable.

 “Cover girl, put the bass in your walk,” the song insists, an audio cue for any viewer whose attention has strayed, to hurry back to the TV, post-haste.

 When this song blares in the countless bars that host Drag Race watch parties—or that did pre-COVID-19, anyway—it provokes a Pavlovian response in anyone stuck in the bathroom: finish up and get out.
-Because the song is actually performed by RuPaul, though, perhaps he’s also singing it to himself on the runway, as much a reminder to slay as it is a flex.
+Because the song is actually performed by RuPaul, though, perhaps he’s also singing it to himself, as much a reminder to slay out there on the runway as it is a flex.

-“Cover Girl” is just one of the many RuPaul originals organically integrated in Drag Race’s DNA, each of them an unsubtle reminder that Ru is as accomplished a musician as he is an overall brand and cultural force.
+“Cover Girl” is just one of the many RuPaul originals organically integrated in Drag Race’s DNA, each of them a reminder that Ru is as accomplished a musician as he is an overall brand and cultural force.

 “You can’t go to a gay Sunday brunch or a Friday night drag show without hearing a queen perform one of Ru’s songs,” says the show’s composer Brett Leland McLaughlin, who also produces hits for the likes of Selena Gomez and performs under the mononym Leland. “[RuPaul’s music] has infiltrated LGBTQ clubs, and it’s also just what people listen to at home, when we used to actually have people over.
 RuPaul was right there playing next to Ariana Grande and Lady Gaga, a part of the shuffle.”